 \subsection{Stochastic Lagrangian Systems}

-In this subsection we briefly summarize those contents of Cresson and Darses (\cite{CrDa07}) needed in this paper.
-Cresson and Darses follow previous works of Yasue (\cite{Ya81}) and Nelson (\cite{Ne01}). \begin{defi} Let $L=L(q,q^{\prime})$ be the Lagrange function of a deterministic Lagrangian system.
-The dynamics is given by the Euler-Lagrange equations
+In this subsection we briefly summarize and extend those contents of Cresson and Darses (\cite{CrDa07}) needed in this paper.
+Cresson and Darses follow previous works of Yasue (\cite{Ya81}) and Nelson (\cite{Ne01}). \begin{defi} Let $L=L(q,q^{\prime})$ be the Lagrange function of a deterministic Lagrangian system with the non holonomic constraint $C(q,q^{\prime})=0$.
+Setting $L_{\lambda}:=L-\lambda C$ for the constraint Lagrange multipliers the dynamics is given by the extended Euler-Lagrange equations